pu2clr/SI4844/README.md

 ### Parts

-Parts list  used by the first schematic
+Parts list  used by the minimal schematic

 |Part	| Description |
 |-------  | ------------ |